Updated: Nov 8

-The Horsehead and Flame nebulae are too faint to be seen to the unaided eye of even with binoculars.
-It is also pretty difficult to spot using a telescope, mostly because your eye will be drawn to the bright Alnitak instead.
+The Horsehead and Flame nebulae are too faint to be seen to the unaided eye even with binoculars.
+It is also difficult to spot using a telescope, mostly because your eye will be drawn to the bright Alnitak instead.
 Once again, the use of a Hydrogen filter will help spot the nebula, although you are more likely to only see NGC 2023 and NGC 2024.

 IC 434 is also a great target for wide-field astrophotography with a DSLR camera and a 50mm or 85mm lens.
 We'll get back on that later when we discuss Barnard's Loop.

 The photo below was taken with our Orion 8" Astrograph f/3.9 telescope from a Bortle 4 zone, the total exposure time was 4 hours and we did not use any filter.
 Our Canon 7D Mark II is also not modded.

 Did you know?

 It wasn't until 1888 that the Horsehead Nebula was discovered - through astrophotography!

 11 - The Witch Head Nebula (IC 2118)

 Here is another faint deep-sky object that was discovered with the rise of astrophotography!